I like money.

 If you answered "God" to any or all the above questions, then you can safely conclude that your money is not your money.
 So, giving to the church is really more like just transferring funds from one account to another - neither of which are yours.

-Recommended Read.
-(As a Christianbook group associate, I receive compensation from qualifying purchases.)
+As a Christianbook group affiliate, I earn from qualifying purchases.